networknt/light-doc/content/en/tutorial/security/port443.md

 Note that I used -I INPUT 1.
 In a lot of iptables documentation/examples, you will see -A INPUT.
 The difference is that -A appends to the list of rules, while -I INPUT 1 inserts before the first entry.
 Usually when adding new accept ports to iptables configuration, you want to put them at the beginning of the ruleset, not the end.
 Run iptables -L -n again and you should now see entries for these 2 ports.

-If uwf is enabled on your VM, you can issue the following command instead of iptables.
+If ufw is enabled on your VM, you can issue the following command instead of iptables.

 ```
 sudo ufw allow 443/tcp